belak/zsh-utils/CONTRIBUTING.md

 ## Plugins

 - Large functions must be placed in a *functions* directory
-- All plugins and features must be documented in the README (this means they need to be simple enough to explain in a sentence or two)
+- All plugins and features must be documented in PLUGINS.md (this means they need to be simple enough to explain in a sentence or two)
 - Plugins must be in the oh-my-zsh format (`{plugin-name}/{plugin-name}.plugin.zsh`) this is for compatibility and not for convenience.